Located at Johnson County Executive Airport and Lee’s Summit Airport

-Our Cessna 172 is available for training, travel, or just a $100 hamburger;
+Our Piper Archer and our two Cessna 172 aircraft are available for training, travel, or just a $100 hamburger;

-Our Cessna 182 offers a great combination of speed, cost and useful load.
+Our two Cessna 182s offer a great combination of speed, cost and useful load.

 and our Beechcraft C33A Debonair offers our members a fast (165 kts), Garmin GTN650-equipped cross-country machine.

 And our six-seat Piper Saratoga with a useful load of over 1,300 lbs

 With a number of approved Certificated Flight Instructors, the Club is an excellent option for student pilots seeking a private pilot's certificate.
 We do accept a limited number of student pilots into our membership.
 The Club's approved CFIs are qualified to provide instruction towards any certificate or rating.
 Whether you want to learn to fly, earn an instrument rating, or obtain your commercial certificate or become a flight instructor, our CFIs can get you there.

 Formed in 1967 at Olathe Naval Air Station (now New Century Airport), the Flying Club of Kansas City (formally the Kansas City Navy Aero Club) has been in operation for over 50 years.
 With a focus on safety, the club has maintained an enviable safety record over its many years of operation.